"WHO MADE YOUR GOWN?"

 Giving each individual the opportunity to grow and expand their knowledge, Aleem’s team feels confident in their knowledge of standards and requirements to flourish in the industry.

-We are a slow-fashion brand and on a mission to preserve couture and bespoke heritage.
+We are on a mission to preserve couture and bespoke heritage.

 The pieces that we create for individuals are made with the intent of being considered as heirlooms, that can be passed on between generations.